(Federal Government Contracting Clients Only)

-If spouses hold property as the separate property of one spouse, as opposed to community property, the other spouse’s creditors have more limited rights against the separate property spouse.
+Consider that if spouses hold property as the separate property of one spouse, as opposed to community property.
+The other spouse’s creditors have more limited rights against the separate property spouse.

-If you have a son or daughter who spends money wildly, gets sued often, or makes a poor choice for a spouse, you can place his or her inheritance in trust with properly drafted provisions.
+Do you have a son or daughter who spends money wildly, gets sued often, or makes a poor choice for a spouse?
+You can place his or her inheritance in trust with properly drafted provisions.

 The son or daughter’s creditors cannot touch the money.

-Furthermore, the son or daughter cannot get to the assets or income of the trust until they are distributed at a trustee’s discretion.
+Furthermore, the son or daughter cannot get to the assets or income of the trust easily.
+They are distributed at a trustee’s discretion not the child’s.